tollmanz/lighthouse-bug-repro/README.md

 # Lighthouse Bug

-A repo for reproducing a Lighthouse bug on CentOS 7.
+A repo for reproducing a [Lighthouse issue](https://github.com/GoogleChrome/lighthouse/issues/5044) on CentOS 7.

 ## Lighthouse server and test page